dotref/paper-machine/README.md

 - `python3 data.py` will populate the `./data` folder with text files.
 3. run
 - make sure OpenAI API key is set: `os.environ['OPENAI_API_KEY'] = "sk-..."`
-- in the `test()` method, fill out the absolute filepath(s) of documents you wish to delete.
-- `python3 main.py` run an example sequence of actions.
-It will
+- `python3 main.py` run a RAG demo.
+It will:
-    - insert documents from the `./data` directory into the index.
+    - create an index for each document from the `./data` folder and persist it in `./storage`.
+    - demonstrate query routing.
-    - run a query, printing the retrieved sentences and their retrieval scores.
+    - run queries, printing the llm generated response and retrieved source nodes.
-    - remove the specified documents from the index.
-    - run the query again (deleting documents relevant to the query should cause retrieval scores to go down).